 6. Use dramatic wall murals to add depth and detail

-Murals are a great way to make a wall appear larger, and make it appear as if there is more ‘going on’ in a space than there really is.
-The best types of murals to use in this instance are scenic murals, murals that use repeat patterns or murals that create an optical illusion.
+Murals are a great way to make a wall appear larger and make it appear as if there is more ‘going on’ in a space than there really is.
+The best types of murals to use in this instance are 3D wall murals as they are great for creating depth.

-This is probably one of the most obvious tips on the list but that is why we couldn’t miss it out.
-A large mirror is an easy (and cheap) way to create the illusion of a bigger looking room.
-The reflection will instantly make the room appear bigger and, a tall piece of furniture that actually doesn't take up that much room will also makes the room appear larger.
+Ok, so this may be the most obvious tip but that’s why we couldn’t miss it out.
+A large mirror is an easy (and cheap) way to create the illusion of a bigger room.
+Hanging it onto the wall will reflect the room and its light making it instantly appear bigger.

-Use rugs to create separate areas in the room.
-Creating separate areas in the room will give the appearance of more space.
+Open plan spaces are a great way of opening up small rooms.
+However, to ensure you don’t lose two rooms by making it into one room, use rugs to create separate areas in the room.
+Creating separate areas in the room will give the appearance of more space and functionality.